meln5674/k8s-git-server/README.md

 *NOT FOR PRODUCTION USE*

 This repo contains a container image and helm chart for deploying a ssh-based git server into Kubernetes for testing git-based tools such as CI/CD tools, GitOps, etc.
+Despite the name, Subversion (SVN) repositories are also supported.

 ## Deploying